Fumble has some handy tips to make your sexperiences better, not just longer

 The problem with this is that sex is being treated as a pure performance — implying that a lack of stamina and endurance can cause you to “fail” at intercourse.
 Which is not true.

 So, rather than dropping cash at this outdated idea of pumping your partner into oblivion, here are some handy tips about having better sex without the help of “mendurance” pills, however much I love the pun.
+This guide is especially for people who have a penis, but has insights for everyone.

 1. Don’t be ashamed if you don’t last that long